trimstray/nginx-admins-handbook/README.md

   > At this point, I would like to mention about [Understanding socket and port in TCP](https://medium.com/fantageek/understanding-socket-and-port-in-tcp-2213dc2e9b0c).
 It is a great and short explanation.
 I also recommend to read [Theoretical maximum number of open TCP connections that a modern Linux box can have](https://stackoverflow.com/questions/2332741/what-is-the-theoretical-maximum-number-of-open-tcp-connections-that-a-modern-lin).

 I've seen some admins does directly translate the sum of `worker_processes` and `worker_connections` into the number of clients that can be served simultaneously.
-In my opinion, it is a mistake because certain of clients (e.g. browsers) **opens a number of parallel connections** (see [this](https://stackoverflow.com/questions/985431/max-parallel-http-connections-in-a-browser) to confirm my words) to download various components that compose a web page, for example, images, scripts, and so on.
+In my opinion, it is a mistake because certain of clients (e.g. browsers) **opens a number of parallel connections** (see [this](https://stackoverflow.com/questions/985431/max-parallel-http-connections-in-a-browser) to confirm my words).
+Clients typically establish 4-8 TCP connections so that they can download resources in parallel (to download various components that compose a web page, for example, images, scripts, and so on).
+This increases the effective bandwidth and reduces latency.

 Additionally, you must know that the `worker_connections` directive **includes all connections** per worker (e.g. connection structures are used for listen sockets, internal control sockets between NGINX processes, connections with proxied servers, and for upstream connections), not only incoming connections from clients.